mikelopez/django-sciweb/sciweb/README.md

 - South

-<b>Setup</b>
+<b>Setup</b><br />
-place a symlink in sciweb/templates containing any HTML templates required
+place a symlink in sciweb/templates containing any HTML templates or you can create the directory as well.